FRI

 This query process is repeated to the desired amount of queries.

 The FRI Protocol stands as a valuable IOPP protocol to reduce the number of queries in the case of low-degree testing.
-While the general scheme simply involves recursively folding a polynomial, the additionally complicates the protocol.
+While the general scheme simply involves recursively folding a polynomial, the numerous advances in adding security and optimizations additionally complicates the protocol.
 If you choose to dive more into the FRI protocol, I recommend you look at the following references for more information.

-by — A good starter overview on FRI
+Low Degree Testing: The Secret Sauce of Succinctness by StarkWare— A good starter overview on FRI